Stay Connected with CECH

 Admission decisions may not be made on the basis of race, age, sex, color, religion, sexual orientation or handicap.

 Application Deadline and Procedures

 Prospective students will complete the online application.
-After logging in and/or creating a user account, select “Instructional Design and Technology, Distance Learning, Master of Education” program by the application deadline posted below.
+After logging in and/or creating a user account, select “Instructional Design and Technology, Online, Master of Education” program by the application deadline posted below.
 It is the applicant’s responsibility to ensure that all required materials and support documents are successfully submitted.
 Incomplete applications will not be processed or reviewed.

 PLEASE NOTE: INCOMPLETE APPLICATIONS WILL NOT BE PROCESSED AND MAY NOT BE RETURNED.
 THIS INCLUDES, BUT IS NOT LIMITED TO, GOAL STATEMENTS, TOEFL SCORES, TRANSCRIPTS, AND RECOMMENDATION LETTERS.